Education

 Approved Languages Tests

-As we mentioned earlier, being able to speak either fluent English or French is a key part of qualifying as an international student because most courses and lectures will be in these languages.
+Being able to speak either fluent English or French is a key part of qualifying as an international student because most courses and lectures will be in these languages.
+Understanding how to apply to canadian universities is not the end of the journey.
+You'll have to make sure you can pass the language test with enough points to prove you can understand what is going to be taught to you in Canada.

 To prove that you have the language skills needed you will need to take certain exams, such as IELTS (International English Language Testing System) or TEF Canada (Test d’évaluation de français).
 Just make sure that if you complete IELTS or TEF, that you select the Academic test and not the General test option.